kowshid/kowshid.github.io/_pages/experiences.md

 REVE Systems is a leading solution provider for the IP-based telecommunication industry, which provides products like soft-switch, SMS platforms, and cloud telephony.

 - Developed the admin and customer portals for the VoIP enterprise platform.
 Used Spring Boot, Struts, MySQL, and Postman.
-- Implemented Balance Manager using Redis Pub/Sub for call and SMS authorization to shift the business model from postpaid to prepaid.
+- Implemented BalanceManager using Redis Pub/Sub for call and SMS authorization, enabling a transition from a postpaid to a more cost-effective prepaid business model.
-- Automated the call rate entry process between multiple origins and destinations by developing an email-driven solution, replacing the manual, time-consuming methods, and eliminating data entry errors.
+- Automated the call rate entry process across multiple origins and destinations by developing an email-driven solution, eliminating manual data entry errors, reducing workload, and cutting associated operational costs.
 - Integrated the ELK Stack (Elasticsearch, Logstash, Kibana) for efficient log monitoring and analysis.
+- Maintained and updated documentation for clients, testers, and the product team throughout the software development life cycle.

 ## <a href="https://chaldal.tech/" target="_blank" rel="noopener noreferrer">Chaldal Limited</a>, Dhaka, Bangladesh
 **Engineering Trainee** - March 2021 to June 2021